-The Risk Management & Compliance Committee monitors the status of compliance and works to enhance compliance systems by receiving reports from the Compliance Committee at each Group company.
-Group companies continuously execute various measures including education and training activities for officers and employees and the establishment of an internal reporting system and a point of contact for consulting.
+The Company has established a basic policy for ethics and legal compliance, and are working to ensure that it is thoroughly known.
+The Company and Group companies continuously execute various measures including education and training activities for officers and employees and the establishment of an internal reporting system(Employee hotline and Supplier helpline) and a point of contact for consulting.

-2) Risk Management
+3 Risk Management